SAJAD-net/passwdb/README.md

 hi there.

 # --> description :
-	This is a PASSWDB app for managing password. ...
+	This is a PASSWDB app for upkeeping passwords. ...

-#--> Used of following technology :
+#--> Used of following library :

 1- slqite3
 2- colorama